m4ttsch/omscs-notes-notes/computer-networks/internet-security.md

 ### Traffic Scrubbing Services

 A scrubbing service diverts the incoming traffic to a specialized server, where the traffic is “scrubbed” into either clean or unwanted traffic.
 The clean traffic is then sent to its original destination.
 Although this method offers fine-grained filtering of the packets, there are monetary costs required for an in-time subscription, setup and other recurring costs.
 The other limitations include reduced effectiveness due to per packet processing and challenges in handling Tbps level attacks.
-There’s also a possibility of decreased performance as the traffic may be rerouted and becoming susceptible to evasion attacks.
+There's also a possibility of decreased performance as the traffic may be rerouted and becoming susceptible to evasion attacks.

 ### ACL Filters